 Because She's 4

 Actually, she's not going to be 4 for a few weeks, but that only further demonstrates my point.
 Because seriously, what does being someone's girlfriend at 4 even look like?
-It doesn't, because it's not a thing, because 4 year olds lack the social and emotional capacity to have that kind of relationship (which is generally hinged upon ideas of heteronormative sexuality and romance).
+It doesn't look like anything, because it's not a thing, because 4-year-olds lack the social and emotional capacity to have that kind of relationship (which is generally hinged upon ideas of heteronormative sexuality and romance).
 Think of the first time you were someone's girlfriend: what were the kinds of things you did with that person (sexual, romantic, or otherwise) that solidified that title?
-Yeah, a 4 year old can't do any of those things.
+Yeah, a 4-year-old can't do any of those things.

 Because I Don't Want Her To Think Dating Is Important From Such A Young Age